Zurc/lasaldelavida/episodio5-learning.md

 Cosas que voy aprendiendo...

+### 31 May 2019

+>  Angular - Debugging
+>
+>  If somehow you can not debugg from the component definition | class | controller? then create a function an call it from the template...

 ### 30 May 2019

 >  [Minko Gechev's blog - ng template ref dynamic scoping custom templates](https://blog.mgechev.com/2017/10/01/angular-template-ref-dynamic-scoping-custom-templates/) +++